Burst Tomato Pasta with Seared Scallops

 Instructions

-• Cook the bucatini or pasta of choice in salted water to al dente according to package instructions.
-Reserve about 1/2 cup of pasta water for later.
+• Cook the pasta: Bring a large pot of generously salted water to a boil.
+Cook the bucatini until al dente according to package directions.
+Reserve about ½ cup of pasta water, then drain and set aside.

 Scallops

-• Meanwhile, pat scallops very dry with paper towels.
-This will help them get a better sear.
-Generously sprinkle both sides with salt and black pepper.
+• Prep the scallops: Pat the scallops very dry with paper towels.
+Generously season both sides with kosher salt and black pepper.

 Pasta

-• Stir in the sliced garlic and cook for 2 minutes.
-Add the chopped fresh parsley and stir to combine.
+• Finish the sauce: Stir in the sliced garlic and cook for about 2 minutes, just until fragrant.
+Add the chopped parsley and stir to combine.

-• Add the cooked bucatini and butter.
-Stir until everything is well combined and coated.
-Add splashes of pasta water as needed to form a light sauce.
+• Toss with pasta: Add the cooked bucatini and butter to the pan.
+Toss until well coated, adding reserved pasta water as needed to create a light, glossy sauce.

 Nutrition